Refinishing Exterior Wood Entranceways

 Depending on the weather and the door itself, it usually takes multiple visits over 4-5 days.
 If your front door faces South, we may need to do the work in the early morning or late afternoon to avoid applying finishes in direct sunlight.
 (Paint stripper literally boils and evaporates if applied in direct sunlight.)

 When can you do the work?

 Our season for refinishing exterior doors is short, usually spring and fall.
 Outside those times, it’s either too cold, too hot or too wet to achieve a quality finish.
 We try and schedule doors at the same time so we can work on multiple projects during the same week so we ask our customers to be flexible and also work with us to schedule the work when someone can be home during the day.

 I want the door to look like it did when it was new.
 Can you guarantee it?

 No. Sorry, it is simply impossible to get your door to look like it did when it was first made.
-The simple reason is that your entrance way was built in a factory under controlled conditions like a table or car.
+The simple reason is that your entrance way was built in a factory under controlled conditions.
 It was then installed on the front of your house and left to the elements.
 We will have a close look at the inside of the doorway because that’s what it looked like initially but we make no guarantees.

 It’s an oak door.
 Shouldn’t hard wood be easy to refinish?

 The short answer is yes, and no. Next to teak, oak is one of the hardest woods and is ideal for exterior doors.
-But if the doorway has been neglected to the point that all the finish has worn off in places and it has gone grey or worse, water stained, no amount of sanding will remove the discoloration.
-The only solution is to sand it thoroughly and stain it a darker colour and hopefully mask the damage.
+But if the doorway has been neglected to the point that all the finish has worn off in places and it has gone grey or worse we have to sand it back until we get to ‘new’ wood.